 South Korea’s Armored Fresh launches plant-based cheese range in US

-Armored Fresh is the US subsidiary of South Korean food tech company Yangyoo.
+Armored Fresh is the US subsidiary of South Korean tech company Yangyoo.

 It offers a range of plant-based cheeses from cubes, cream cheese and cheddar slices by using a patented fermentation process on almond milk.

-Sales manager Daniel Yang told FoodNavigator-Asia that Yangyoo first launched its R&D lab in 2017 in South Korea and had used its big data solution to highlight top food trends on social media, before deciding on its next foray.
+Sales manager Daniel Yang told FoodNavigator- that Yangyoo first launched its R&D lab in 2017 in South Korea and had used its big data solution to highlight top on , before deciding on its next foray.

 Yang added that its plant-based cheese venture had emerged by chance, as it was looking at launching a pizza brand in New York and had noticed the lack of “high-quality and good enough [vegan] meat and cheese toppings for use.”